Last Updated: March 26, 2026

 Lighting

 Standard to moderate aquarium lighting works well.
 Chocolate cichlids aren’t particularly light-sensitive, but subdued lighting often brings out more natural behavior and can enhance their color-changing displays.
-Their iridescent coloration tends to look best under moderate rather than intense lighting.
+Their iridescent coloration look best under moderate rather than intense lighting.
 If you’re keeping live plants, match the lighting to plant needs; the fish will adapt.

 Plants & Decorations